martinrist/typescript-knowledgebase/wiki/Objects.md

 - Discriminated unions have a property on the object that indcates what shape the object is - the property is called a _discriminant_.

-- The discriminant property is of a type literal, and can be used to assist narrowing the type using a conditional check:
+- The discriminant property has a literal type, and can be used to assist narrowing the type using a conditional check:

     ```typescript
     type PoemWithPages = {
+      type: 'pages';
       name: string;
       pages: number;
-      type: 'pages';
     };

     type PoemWithRhymes = {
+      type: 'rhymes';
       name: string;
       rhymes: boolean;
-      type: 'rhymes';
     };

     type Poem = PoemWithPages | PoemWithRhymes;